Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 So you want to use Prolix's wonderful Lucid Loom preset?
 There are a lot of toggles and options and a lot of models to use them with, and it might look daunting, but it's actually pretty easy with some guidance!

+This is an UNOFFICIAL Guide to Lucid Loom by me, Landozo.
+I am NOT Prolix, the dev of Lucid Loom.
+If you have any feedback on this guide or questions, you can find me on the Lucid Loom Thread on the AI Presets discord (Link [here](#where-to-go-for-help)).

 This Loom guide is current as of 3.2 release (December 30, 2025)!

 The latest release is 3.2 from https://lucid.cards/chat-presets